jamescostian/flashcardz/js-api.md

 # `f.pick.smart(options)`

 Given an object with options, returns a smart picker function for use with `f.quiz()`.
 The only option currently supported is acceptance, which defaults to 2.
 The value of acceptance is the number of times the person is supposed to correctly recall a card sequentially.
-So, if the acceptance is at 2, the picker will be biased to choose cards that not even been seen two times or that were not correctly recalled according to their 2 most recent events in their `history`.
-In addition, assuming that the acceptance is 2, cards that were recalled correctly according to one or two of their most recent event in their `history` will be avoided - the picker will specifically try to avoid showing you them, because you've already gotten them right twice.
+So, if the acceptance is at *2*, the picker will be biased to choose cards that have not even been seen *2* times or that were not correctly recalled according to their *2* most recent events in their `history`.
+In addition, assuming that the acceptance is *2*, cards that were recalled correctly accordint to *2* of their most recent event in their `history` will be avoided - the picker will specifically try to avoid showing you them, because you've already gotten them right *2* times.

 Here's an example of how to use it: